MikeHopley/ftl-ships-strategy/index.md

 Put the Lanius on piloting, to protect it from boarders and help with nearby venting.
 Pre-vent nearby rooms, then allow them to refill slightly: refilling makes it easier for other crew to distract your Lanius if they get mind-controlled.
 Run your Lanius pilot to doors during the FTL jump; just remember to send them back!

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

+You have three empty system slots to fill, so try to buy your first system a little earlier than usual.

 ### Balance Mod